rmpestano/jakartaee-examples/jsf/requestScoped/README.md

-# Jakarta EE - JSF - RequestScoped example
+# A RequestScoped bean example

 This example demonstrates how to use a @RequestScoped bean.